1925 German presidential election: Results

 The first ballot was held on 29 March, with a turnout of 68.9%.
 Although Jarres received the most votes in the first round, he was well short of a majority.
 He subsequently withdrew in favour of Hindenburg, who was a committed monarchist and popular former general.
 Although Hindenburg had no interest in seeking public office and was especially uneasy with the prospect of becoming Germany's head of state, he reluctantly agreed to stand, supposedly only after first consulting with the deposed Kaiser.
-His major supporters were the German People's Party (DVP), the German National People's Party (DNVP) and the Bavarian People's Party (BVP).
+His major supporters were the German People's Party (DVP), the German National People's Party (DNVP) and the BVP.
 The DVP, and especially its leader Gustav Stresemann, had reservations about the idea of a Hindenburg presidency because of its possible repercussions for German foreign policy, but eventually came on board.
 Hindenburg was also endorsed by the German Völkisch Freedom Party (DVFP), the National Socialist German Workers' Party (NSDAP) and the Agricultural League (RLB).

 On the left, the Centre Party (Zentrum) refused to support Braun from the Social Democratic Party (SPD), so Braun withdrew.
 The SPD agreed to support Marx (Centre) as the common candidate to ensure the defeat of Hindenburg.
 The German Democratic Party also reluctantly withdrew its candidate and supported Marx.
 As Marx's supporters included both the moderate left and the political centre, he was believed to have a high chance of winning.
 The three participants in the second round were therefore Hindenburg, Marx, and Thälmann of the Communist Party.
+The pro-Marx forces styled themselves the Volksblock (People's Bloc) in response to the Reichsblock which supported Hindenburg, comprising the DNVP, DVP, BVP, other bourgeois parties, and right-wing nationalist organisations such as the Stahlhelm.

 The second round was held on 26 April, with a turnout of 77.6%.
 Hindenburg won on a plurality of the vote, with 48.3% to Marx's 45.3%.
-The BVP's support of Hindenburg, rather than Marx (even though Marx represented the BVP's sister party), and Thälmann's participation splitting the left-wing vote, provided Hindenburg the margin of victory.
+Marx's loss was attributed to the fact that the Bavarian People's Party, a sister party of the Centre, endorsed Hindenburg as a protest against the Marx's cooperation with the Social Democrats.
+Some also attributed Marx's loss to the candidature of Ernst Thälmann of the Communist Party of Germany, who did not drop out in the second round.
+However, historian Peter Fritzsche rejected this view, calling the claim "far-fetched" and arguing that "given the explicit enmity of this party toward the Weimar "capitalist state," it would have been completely unrealistic to expect the KPD to support the candidate of the Weimar system".
+Fritsche instead found that the BVP's endorsement of Hindenburg was crucial to Marx's defeat.